blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 ## Minimum System Requirements

 Semantic Search works by running a large AI model locally on your system.
-Small or underpowered systems will not run reliably or at all.
+Small or underpowered systems like a Raspberry Pi will not run Semantic Search reliably or at all.

 A minimum of 8GB of RAM is required to use Semantic Search.
 A GPU is not strictly required but will provide a significant performance increase over CPU-only systems.